 In most cases, bank owned homes are sold on an AS-IS basis.
 Some times however, a bank will negotiate repairs as part of the purchase process.
 This will usually be in the form of a credit, or deduction in the price of the home.

 Each bank or lending institution goes by their own processes, and you should determine what those are, prior to making an offer.
-Just because a certain bank does things one way, does not mean another bank will operate the same way.
+Just because a certain bank does things one way, does not mean another bank will operate under the same rules.

-In my experience, some banks treat potential buyers like gold, sell at very reasonable prices, and close quickly, while other banks and lending institutions act like they are doing you a favor by offering foreclosures to you.
+In my experience, some banks treat potential buyers like gold, sell at very reasonable prices, and close quickly, while other banks and lending institutions act like they are doing you a big favor by offering foreclosures to you.
+They may well be, but not always.

 These banks can take a lot of time, are not flexible with their home prices, and can make the closing process lengthy, and difficult.